IT and business managers often debate whether to implement major changes simultaneously (Big Bang) or incrementally.

 - The impact on the workplace and employees.
-Certain projects may require very little employee training, while still having a large effect on workers.
+Certain projects may require very little employee training while still greatly affecting workers.
 A merger or acquisition, for instance, could result in a changed organizational culture, which would affect the company’s existing beliefs, values, and behaviors.
 In other words, the workforce could easily be impacted emotionally, even if their job roles remain the same.

-Having the right approach can make a significant difference in the efficiency and the outcomes of a project, especially when that approach is accompanied by effective change management.
+Having the right approach can make a significant difference in a project’s efficiency and outcomes, especially when that approach is accompanied by effective change management.